marcospiau/ir-utils/README.md

 # ir-utils
-Gaggle of information retrieval codes I found myself re-writing constantly
+A collection of frequently reused code snippets for information retrieval tasks.
+Detailed documentation will be added in the future.